 A collection of projects which aim to develop algorithms and computational tools (based on the cancer hallmark network framework) for predicting drug targets, metastasis and drug resistance for individual subclones within a tumor based on the tumor's exome-sequencing data.
-For example, we have developed a tool, named eTumorKiller for drug target prediction of subclones within a tumor.

-Genomics of cancer immunology
+Germline genomics of cancer

 iHeathcare Systems (intelligent/personalized Healthcare Systems)